 - Work with and advocate for regional, national and supranational government to take action on sources outside the boundaries of our control.

 - Publicly report every year on the progress our cities are making towards these goals.

 By making the commitments above, we endeavour to bring together and inspire stakeholders to take the necessary action to meet the collective goals of the Accelerator:

 - Reduce embodied emissions by at least 50% for all new buildings and major retrofits by 2030.

 - Reduce embodied emissions by at least 50% of all infrastructure projects by 2030

 - Require zero emission construction sites city-wide by 2030, where technology is available.

-Budapest, Los Angeles, London, Mexico City, Milan, Oslo, San Francisco
+Budapest, Los Angeles, London, New York City, Mexico City, Milan, Oslo, San Francisco